How to Get the Most from Your Startup’s Board

 Here’s a format we found works well for most early-stage startups:

 Your board is an important partner in your company’s growth, and a valuable resource in developing your business.
-By engaging proactively with your board and providing them the information they need, you can help them help you.
+By engaging proactively with your startup board and providing them the information they need, you can help them help you.

 Need help preparing your board decks, or analyzing the KPIs your investors will ask about?
 Pilot’s CFO services team can help.